Clever/kayvee-go/README.md

 Package kayvee provides methods to output human and machine parseable strings, with a "json" format.

+This is an added string to test if it'll be based off of an older version.

 ## [Logger API Documentation](./logger)

 * [gopkg.in/Clever/kayvee-go.v6/logger](https://godoc.org/gopkg.in/Clever/kayvee-go.v6/logger)